Miles Teller, Not Theo James, Reunites With Shailene Woodley After ‘Divergent’ Movies And ‘Big Little Lies’

 With things are not looking so great for Theo James, it looks like the lesser talked-about Divergent actor may be able to advance quicker in Hollywood.
 Miles Teller, who already has been in the news for his role in Whiplash and missing out on the role that eventually went to Ryan Gosling for La La Land, is on the rise.
 In fact, he might be reuniting with Shailene Woodley in the near future!

-“Miles Teller and Shailene Woodley might not be sharing the screen again in the final Divergent movie (sob), but it looks like they could be headed for a cinematic reunion nonetheless,” reports Teen Vogue.
+“Miles Teller and Shailene Woodley might not be sharing the screen again in the final Divergent movie (sob), but it looks like they could be headed for a cinematic reunion nonetheless,” reported Teen Vogue.
 “Miles is in talks to join the cast of Adrift, a survival thriller with a romantic twist.
 If he is officially cast in the film, Miles and Shailene will be playing an on-screen couple.”

 If he manages to snag the role, it would be Shailene and Miles fifth time on screen together, which may hint to the fact that it is Miles Teller, not Theo James, who may be her better half on screen.